-Update: Unfortunately some of the /r/Android and /r/Technology readers don’t seem to be making it past the title.
-Rather than repeatedly telling me why Paypal might occasionally need access to my camera, perhaps consider why I need to give it permanent access.
-And why do I have to give something access for features I don’t use.
-This —as you’ll see if you keep reading— can be solved by both Paypal and Google.
+Unfortunately some of the /r/Android and /r/Technology readers don’t seem to be making it past the title.
+Rather than repeatedly telling me why Paypal might occasionally need access to my camera, consider why I need to give it permanent access.
+Or why do I have to give something access for features I don’t use.

 It’s easy to overlook app permissions.
 After all, you want something, and if there’s no tangible sacrifice attached to it, people don’t see the problem.